Skip to main content

 Code works the same way.
 The best codebases aren’t the ones with the most features — they’re the ones where every line earns its place.
 Refactoring is editing.
 Deleting dead code is cutting a scene that doesn’t serve the story.

-“Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.” — Antoine de Saint-Exupéry
+“Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.”

-- Whiplash — A masterclass on the cost of perfection
+• Whiplash — The cost of perfection